-27. State of Companys Affairs:
+35. State of Company's Affairs:

 There is no change in the nature of business during the year under review.
-No Order hasbeen passed by any Regulatory Court or Tribunal which can impact the going concern statusof the Company and its operations in future.
+No order hasbeen passed by any Regulatory Court or Tribunal which can impact the going concern statusof the Company and its operations in future.

-28. The Conservation of Energy Technology Absorption Foreign exchange Earnings andOutgo:
+36. Conservation of Energy Technology Absorption Foreign Exchange Earnings and Outgo:

-Pursuant to Section 134(3)(m) of the Companies Act 2013 read with Rule 8 of theCompanies (Accounts) Rules 2014 is as follows.
-Your Company is engaged in the continuousprocess of energy conservation by way of improved operational and maintenance practices:
+Your Company is engaged in the continuous process of energy conservation by way ofimproved operational and maintenance practices:

 A. Conservation of Energy:

-(a) Energy Conservation measures taken: (i) Electrical Energy:
+(a) Energy Conservation measures taken:

 Regular preventive / predictive maintenance of electrical system is carried outto ensure minimum loss of energy / power supply.

-Regular up gradation in electrical system is done so as to minimize consumptionof electrical power supply.
+Regular upgradation in electrical system is done so as to minimize consumptionof electrical power supply.

 (ii) Furnace Oil / LDO Consumption:

-Considering the above issue there are no major consumption of Furnace Oil / Light DieselOil.
-However there are some processing activities carried out limiting the consumption ofenergy.
+There is no major consumption of Furnace Oil / Light Diesel Oil.
+However there aresome processing activities carried out limiting the consumption of energy.

 (b) Additional investments and proposals if any being implemented for reduction ofconsumption of energy:

-Apart from the above mentioned strategies your Company is in the process to upgrade andinstall new machineries which will altogether result in energy saving and will add tooperational efficiencyin coming years.
+Apart from the above mentioned strategies your Company is in the process to upgradeand install new machineries which will altogether result in energy saving and will add tooperational efficiency in coming years.

 (c) Impact of the measures at (a) and (b) for reduction of consumption of energy andconsequent impact on the cost of production: